majdbaddour/space-as-scale/README.md

 To describe an object, take a pill that makes you its size, and you become, together with what is being described, at point 0 in scale.
 Take a step to the right, and that multiplies your size by the base you chose for the dimension you're describing.
 A step to the left is the reverse, and you become smaller by the base value.

-This insistence that the observer describe an object from its own scale's point of view, reproduces the subjective nature of observation and description.
+This insistence, that the observer describe an object from its own scale's point of view, reproduces the subjective nature of observation and description.
 A description is always from the point of view of a specific scale.

 Now we can derive rates of change, and see what we get.